 We offer confidential appointments to 8 to 18 year olds whose parents do not, or no longer live together, or where the young person/child does not or no longer lives with their parent(s).
 Our focus is on the family transition impacting on the child or young person (for example parents' divorce/separation, family fall-out, or difficulties with a step-parent etc.).

 Counsellors are trained professionals who have thorough knowledge and understanding of the complexity of family life and separation, divorce and family restructuring.
 All our counsellors are fully qualified and our service is an organisational member of COSCA.
-Counsellors undertake regular supervision and continued professional development.
+They have to meet annual requirements to enable them to practice.

-A range of methods and tools such as toys, therapeutic games and exercises, books and art work are employed to suit the particular developmental needs of the child or young person.
-All sessions are informal and relaxed at the child's own pace.
+A range of methods and tools such as toys, therapeutic games and exercises, books and art work are used to suit the particular needs and stages of the child or young person.
+All sessions move along at their pace, and are informal and relaxed.

 We were lucky to have the counsellor with my child feeling confident to spend time with her and open up.
 It made such a difference in a safe and comfortable environment.

 Relationships Scotland Family Mediation Tayside and Fife is the operating name of Family Mediation Tayside and Fife